jvanhei/demand_forecasting_challenge/README.md

     final_preds_gbm.append(pd.read_csv(fname_final))
 ```

-The coefficient of determination **R^2** is dimensionless and inversely related to the L2 loss, It is used to evaluate the forecasting predictions and confidence (quantile) estimates.
+The coefficient of determination **R^2** is dimensionless and inversely related to the L2 loss.
+It is used to evaluate the forecasting predictions and confidence (quantile) estimates.

 ```python